qperez/json-patch-extension/README.md

 Because JSON is today everywhere and many developers use JSON APIs with a high-level of Richardson maturity model.
 <img src="http://s2.quickmeme.com/img/c4/c4083d836ddff66aadf770fddf6c865feb6c9c6db293f2ade3da3a0e5f2cf675.jpg" width="40%">

 The patch is often obtained by the difference of two JSON objects.
-However today I have no founded applications are able to do this operation, furthermore produce manually a patch can be tedious. (the following meme is the server response I try to create my json PATCH without library)
+However today I have no founded applications are able to do this operation, furthermore produce manually a patch can be tedious. (the following meme is generally the server response when I try to create my json PATCH without library)

 <img src="https://www.mememaker.net/static/images/memes/4148664.jpg" width="30%">